Geoparque Mundial UNESCO

 LOCATION AND ACCESS

-At km 45.800 of the EX-118 road there is a junction with the CC-79 local road towards Fresnedoso de Ibor.
-On this road at km 2.200 we come to the area of contact between plutonic rocks (the granites of Bohonal de Ibor) and metamorphic schists.
-We can park in the entrance to an abandoned piece of road and observe the rocks along it, and with great care those found along a kilometre in the trenches of the new road, the cuttings of which show a great diversity of formations.
-The contact area extends from here towards Mesas de Ibor, and can therefore also be contemplated in other parts of the surrounding estates.
+You can leave the car at the entrance of an old abandoned road section and observe the rocks along it and, with extreme caution, for a kilometre along the trenches of the new road, whose cuts offer a great diversity of formations.
+The contact zone extends from here towards Mesas de Ibor, and can also be observed in other parts of the surrounding farms.

 ATTRACTIONS OF THE VISIT

-This geosite allows a didactic approach to geology and the explaining of contact metamorphism using granite batholiths.
-The landscape is extraordinary but the points of interest are often to be found on road cuttings, which does not allow their exploitation for geotourism.
+This is a geosite designed for geology education, to explain contact metamorphism with granitic batholiths.
+The landscape is extraordinary, but the points of interest are often found in the trench cuts of the road, which does not allow for geotourism.

 GEOLOGICAL INTERPRETATION

-Along the slopes of the road we can encounter slates, micaceous schists, and mica-schists.
-On the surface these rocks show alterations and a micaceous lustre owing to the high content in the mica laminas (muscovites and biotites) of which they consist.
-They also show a typical slatiness or schistiness (a division into flat stones with breaks to create multiple parallel planes) which is defined by the laminate orientation of the micas that is acquired by the tectonic efforts generated by the locating of the granite batholite among the Palaeozoic slates.
+Slate, micaceous schist and mica schist can be found along the slopes of the road.
+On the surface, these rocks show alterations and a micaceous lustre due to the high content of micas (muscovite and biotite) which constitute them.
+They also show a typical slaty cleavage or schistosity (division into flags or thin rocks, with breaks in favour of multiple parallel planes), defined by the laminar orientation of the micas, acquired by the tectonic stresses generated by the emplacement of the granitic pluton between the Palaeozoic slates.